jmangs/node-browsermob-proxy-api/README.md

 ## Documentation

-For the specifics of the REST API used by BrowserMob Proxy, please see [documentation](https://github.com/lightbody/browsermob-proxy/blob/master/README.md).
+For the specifics of the REST API used by BrowserMob Proxy, please see their [documentation](https://github.com/lightbody/browsermob-proxy/blob/master/README.md).

 ### Examples
 To open a port (10800) and start a new HAR: